 - Rotate templates so you do not just answer the same questions every week.

-- Pair retrieval audit (template 2) with confidence audit (template 4) once a month.
+- Pair the retrieval audit (template 2) with the confidence audit (template 4) once a month.

-- Use template 12 (letter to self) when motivation is low; it works better than abstract goal-setting.
+- Use template 12 (letter to self) when motivation is low; it tends to work better than abstract goal-setting.

-- Track which reflection insights you actually act on; if zero, your reflection format is broken.
+- Track which reflection insights you actually act on; if it is zero, your reflection format is broken.

 FAQ

-- How long should a weekly reflection take?: 20-30 minutes.
-Longer tends to spiral; shorter usually means you are not engaging with the data.
+- How long should a weekly reflection take?: 20–30 minutes.
+Longer tends to spiral into rumination; shorter usually means you are not engaging with the data.

 - Can AI tell me how to study?: It can structure the reflection and point at obvious imbalances.
 It cannot replace knowing your subject, your goals, or your energy.

-- Should I share weekly reflections with a tutor?: If you have one, yes — the patterns are far more useful than a single session report.
+- Should I share weekly reflections with a tutor?: If you have one, yes — the patterns across weeks are far more useful than a single session report.

 - Is reflection useful even when results are good?: Yes.
 Successful weeks teach you replicable patterns; without reflection you cannot copy them.